joshhayles/joshhayles/README.md

 - At Flatiron, I learned a variety of technology and put in 50 to 60 hours of work per week into their program for roughly 4 months

 - The overall technology was focused on full stack development.
 I learned Javascript (in its raw form first), then React for the framework.
 For the backend we learned Ruby / Rails.
-- Since then, I have focused on improving my Backend Development skills using: Python, Automation Techniques, Kubernetes, Containers, Serverless Operations, APIs, solving DSAs (Data Structures and Algorithms), System Design, and more.
+- Since then, I have focused on improving my Web Development skills using: JavaScript (Pure / Vanilla), advanced JavaScript, CSS / Styling and Prototyping, Svelte/Sveltekit, Node.js, and solving DSAs (Data Structures and Algorithms).

 ## Why I love Software Engineering
 - I’m a tech-enthusiast, especially when it comes to Real Estate technology